 We would very much like to support this DA.
-Unfortunately, in its current form, we are unable to do so.
+Unfortunately, in its current form, even with the Applicants response of 18 September, we are unable to do so.
 However, we provide this report with the intent to help inform amendments that may enable the DA to progress.

-During our meeting, we explained some of the community concerns to the owner and how the inconsistencies in the SEE have created confusion.
+During our initial meeting, we explained some of the community concerns to the owner and how the inconsistencies in the SEE have created confusion.
 This confusion also brings a fear of unintended consequences on resident amenity and the area.
 The Council must provide residents with certainty as to what uses a DA will facilitate - both now and in the longer term.
 Hence, FFM raises a number of issues: